President Kennedy and his wife Jackie traveled to London to meet the royals in 1961

-In 2017, Vogue reported that the Kennedy gifted the Queen a photograph of himself, in a silver Tiffany & Co. frame.
+In 2017, Vogue reported that Kennedy gifted the Queen a photograph of himself, in a silver Tiffany & Co. frame.
 He signed it “To Her Majesty Queen Elizabeth II, with appreciation and highest esteem, John F. Kennedy.”

 What a modest gift right?!

-Kennedy and his wife Jacqueline had planned to save their real gift for the British monarch for their official state visit later on in his presidency.
+Kennedy and his wife Jacqueline planned to save their real gift for the British monarch for their official state visit later in his presidency.
 Tragically, this visit never occurred as JFK was assassinated in November 1963, in Dallas.

 After his meeting with the royals, President Kennedy penned a note to the Queen which read: “May I also at the same time say how grateful my wife and I are for the cordial hospitality offered to us by your Majesty and Prince Philip during our visit to London last Monday.”